-Geographical location Number of active suppliers in 2021 Number of active suppliers in 2020 Hong Kong Mainland China 10 4 11
+Geographical location Number of active suppliers in 2022 Number of active suppliers in 2021

+Hong Kong 10 10

+Mainland China 4 4

-It is required for our service providers to maintain confidentiality of our business information.
+We have requested our service providers to maintain confidentiality of our business information.
 The business agreement will be terminated should there be any breaches in relation to the confidential information leakage and we retain the right to pursue legal action for any loss resulting from the breach.
-Therefore, to lower the regulatory risks, the Company and the Investment Manager closely monitor news outlet for any ESG non-compliances of our service providers.
+Therefore, to reduce the regulatory risks, the Company and the Investment Manager closely monitor news outlet for any ESG non-compliances of our service providers.